-Learn 18 tricks for using Procreate like a pro.
+Learn 18 tips and shortcuts for using Procreate for iPad like a pro.

 Over the years, we’ve discovered some awesome Procreate features that we now use everyday.
 We compiled them in a list to save yourself the trouble of figuring them out on your own.
-Watch the video and read through the list on this page, and make sure to download the PDF to save for later!
+Watch the video and read through the list on this page, below.
+You can also download the clickable PDF to save for later.

 1. DRAW A PERFECT LINE

 Draw a line and pause for a second before lifting your stylus to make the line perfectly straight.
 Bonus: Tap and hold one finger on the screen before lifting to snap line to 15-degree increments.

 Draw the outline of an approximate rectangle.
 Pause and hold until you see the “shape created” alert at the top of the screen.
 Use “Edit shape” at the top to edit the points.
 Bonus: Tap and hold one finger on the screen to make a “perfect” shape (e.g. a square or circle).

 Increase the streamline setting to stabilize curves.
 Tap on a brush to open its settings and go to Stroke > Streamline.
 Adjust the slider up to the right.

 The eraser library is the same as brush library.
 Erasing with the same texture that you’ve drawn with creates a more natural look.